oracle/tribuo/docs/PackageOverview.md

 should be considered the default algorithm since it works best across the widest range of linear SGD problems.
   - `util` - various util classes for working with arrays, vectors and matrices.

+## Util libraries

+There are 3 utility libraries which are used by Tribuo but do not depend on other parts of it.

+- InformationTheory - (artifactID: `tribuo-util-infotheory`, package root: `org.tribuo.util.infotheory`) provides discrete information theoretic functions suitable for computing clustering metrics, feature selection and structure learning.
+- ONNXExport - (artifactID: `tribuo-util-onnx`, package root: `org.tribuo.util.onnx`) provides infrastructure for building ONNX graphs from Java.
+This package is suitable for use in other JVM libraries which want to write ONNX models, and provides additional type safety and usability over directly writing the protobufs.
+- Tokenization - (artifactID: `tribuo-util-tokenization`, package root: `org.tribuo.util.tokens`) provides a tokenization API suitable for feature extraction or information retrieval, along with several tokenizer implementations, including a wordpiece implementation suitable for use with models like BERT.

 ## Multi-class Classification